Frequently Ask Questions

 • University entrance qualification: the original or a certified copy with a certified translation in German

-• passport size photos
+• Passport size photograph

 • Confirmation of SHI coverage by a public health insurance provider in Germany.

-• At FotoFix machine: All you need to do is to find a FotoFix machine, insert 6 € in coins and sit for a few seconds.
-The machine will print 4 copies of your passport photo a minute later.
-These biometric photos are accepted for most German document’s offices, including visas, driving licences and passports.
+• At a FotoFix machine: Simply locate a FotoFix machine, insert 6€ in coins, and wait for a few seconds.
+The machine will print four copies of your passport photo a minute later.
+These biometric photos are accepted by most German offices that require documents, including visas, driving licenses, and passports.

-TCS is applicable in the Liberalized Remittance Scheme (LRS) quota of the individuals (includes proprietary concern).
-LRS quota for all resident individuals is up to $2,50,000 per financial year.
-TCS will be collected once the amount exceeds ₹ 7 lakhs.
-The customer will have to pay 5% TCS on the transaction amount (+charges).
-In case of non-availability of PAN or Aadhaar, TCS will be charged at 10% on the transaction amount (+charges).
-In cases where the amount is taken for the purpose of education through a loan which is obtained from any bank or financial institute registered under section 80E of the Income Tax Act, rate of TCS shall be 0.5 % on the amount exceeding Rs 7 lakhs.
+TCS applies to the Liberalized Remittance Scheme (LRS) quota of resident individuals (including proprietary concerns), and will be collected once the amount exceeds ₹ 7 lakhs.
+Customers will have to pay 5% TCS on the transaction amount plus service charges and GST.
+In case of non-availability of PAN or Aadhaar, TCS will be charged at 10% on the transaction amount plus service charges and GST.

 For example, if you buy currency worth ₹ 10 lakhs, TCS will be applicable on ₹ 3 lakhs.